Clients have rights when engaging with regulated, accredited counselling and psychology services.

 These rights should be upheld by professionals to safeguard the public from harm and to maintain the standing of the profession.

 The Mental Health Act (2014) maintains principles to which all mental health professionals must adhere.
-They are:

 Should something of concern occur in the counselling room, clients have the right to a fair and transparent process for submitting their complaints and feedback.